Roibeard-Ruadhan/alcohol-free-ireland/README.md

 ## **Features**
 - Users can confirm they are attending an event by clicking on the large user icon underneath the event card.
 The number beside the icon will add one when clicked to confirm to the organizer the guest attendance.
 Counting the likes inspired this idea to resolve user attendance confirmation.
-- The user is able to write there own blog & set up there own event when they are logged in.
+- The user is able to write their own blog & set up there own event when they are logged in.
+- The user can comment on & like a blog.
 - Non users can see the events & blogs but cannot confirm attendance or write their own blog etc.

 ### **Site Navigation**